 What is SECAD’s Involvement?

-SECAD have joined 7 other rural development stakeholder groups across Europe to create an educational project entitled “REGINA”, which stands for: ‘Regenerative agriculture.
+SECAD Partnership has joined 7 other rural development stakeholder groups across Europe to create an educational project entitled “REGINA”, which stands for: ‘Regenerative agriculture.
 An innovative approach towards mitigation of climate change through multi-tier learning.’
 This project has received funding from Erasmus+ and aims to create a university module for third-level students, and an online learning platform for farmers.

 Happy cows on a multi-species pasture on Mervyn Auchmuty’s farm, County Roscommon